-From September 2020, in compliance with the national regulations, RUFA will adopt the organizational process imposed by Phase 3 for Art Higher Education Institutions and Universities.
+From September 2020, in compliance with the national regulations, RUFA will adopt the organizational process imposed for Phase 3 for Art Higher Education Institutions and Universities.

 The Academy has organized a blended attendance mode (alternating attendance in the classroom and online) for the theoretical and theoretical-practical lessons, starting from the first semester of the AY 2020/2021.

 The lessons in the classrooms will be organized in shifts, so to comply with the restrictions related to the maximum number of students per classrooms, that are indicated by the current regulations (a maximum of 12 students per classroom).